MaxMcl1/mobilehci2019/README.md

-# mobilehci2019
+# Campus Tour
-Mobile HCI Project 2019
+A Campus Tour app created for the Mobile HCI (H) course at the University of Glasgow.

+The app has been created with Android Studio.